Juan Ramón (footballer, born 1912)

-Juan Ramón Santiago (8 March 1912 – 15 October 1999) was a Spanish footballer who played as a defender for Valencia CF, and the Spanish national team in the 1930s and 1940s.
+Juan Ramón Santiago (8 March 1912 – 15 October 1999) was a Spanish footballer who played as a defender for Valencia CF, and Spain in the 1930s and 1940s.
 After retiring, he became a manager, taking charge of several lower divisions sides, such as Sabadell FC and RCD Mallorca.

 He is one of the most important figures in the history of Valencia CF, playing with the club for 13 seasons as an undisputed starter and being its captain for several years, leading his side to three La Ligas (1941–42, 1943–44, and 1946–47), two Copa del Rey titles (1941 and 1949), and one Copa Eva Duarte in 1949, with the image of him collecting trophies throughout the 1940s iconically symbolizing his significance in the club.

 Early life

 Juan Ramón was born on 8 March 1912 in the Biscayan town of Erandio, as the youngest child of Eduardo Ramón and María Santiago.
 His childhood, having lost his mother, was spent with his uncles.
 As a young man he practiced rowing, Basque pelota, and cycling, but what he liked the most was football.
 He left the Salesianos school at age 15 and went to work in a furniture factory.

 In one summer, Ramón participated in a championship for amateur teams organized by the town's club and they saw him with so much enthusiasm and power that at the end of the Tournament, SD Erandio Club took him into their ranks.
 Initially, he played as a midfielder, but coach Teodoro Sañudo "El Chato" put him as a winger because he was skinny.